martincusack979/data-representation-coursework/README.md

 # Data Representation Coursework

-Name:  Martin Cusack

-I.D:  G00239124
+This repository is submitted in partial fullfillment of a H.Dip in Science in Data Analytics.

+**Martin Cusack**

+**Student ID: G00239124**
+***

+## Introduction
+***

+### How to use this repository

+1. Install latest version of Anaconda.
+2. Install the latest version of Visual Studio Code.
+3. Clone the repository at https://github.com/martincusack979/data-representation-coursework
+4. Open the repository in Visual Studio Code.
+5. Run using Python interpreter 3.9.18.

 ## Assignment 01

-*Create an XML file that stores data for a library (You can create this manually, I am not asking you to create a program to do this).
+*Create an XML file that stores data for a library.
 The library has two catalogues (technical books, and for cookery books).
 Each catalogue can contain a number of books.
 Books will have an ISBN, title and author.*